I move: "That the Bill be now read a Second Time."

 What do we mean by quality?
 This Bill is not prescriptive.
 It recognises that what is quality in one area may differ in another.
 Sometimes it is about the track record, the performance and the materials that may be introduced.
 The Bill is not prescriptive.
 It largely reflects the wide space within the language of the directives in terms of quality.
 What it also does is to require ministerial guidelines to be put in place.
 Those guidelines will contain existing commitments and targets, that is, cross-cutting commitments made by Government and already signed off on.
 They are not ones I am adding in but ones that already exist.
 These would be in areas like climate, accessibility and inclusion.
 This will get people out of their silos when they are doing procurement and it promotes joined-up thinking.
 If I am designing a space and I look to the commitment in regard to, for example, Irish Sign Language accessibility, maybe I will build a space for an interpreter because I have become aware of that cross-cutting commitment.
 If we are using materials, we may think more about their sustainability and how they contribute to our emissions targets.
 It is joined-up thinking.
 Again, it is for contracting authorities to decide which elements of those guidelines they wish to take on board, but it requires they show they have thought it through.

 In the Bill, I also put forward the human rights duty.
-Again, the human rights duty already exists for public authorities and they are required by law, including in the Irish Human Rights and Equality Commission legislation of 2014, to promote equality and human rights.
+Again, the human rights duty already exists for public authorities and they are required by law, including in the Irish Human Rights and Equality Commission Act 2014, to promote equality and human rights.
 What this Bill simply does is require them to report on how they are delivering on equality and human rights, and to build that in to their regular procurement reports, as required by the regulations.

 I want to address a few questions and concerns that have been raised with me over the course of my conversations with different parties.
 Who is involved in the sign-off?
 In the Bill, I set out Accounting Officers, accountable officers and Ministers as sign-off.
 Having engaged with the Government and listened to the concerns that were raised, however, it is my intention to remove Ministers from that sign-off process on Committee Stage, and I have engaged the Office of Parliamentary Legal Adviser, OPLA, on amendments to that effect.
 It will be Accounting Officers and accountable officers, usually at Secretary General level.